-We’re living in what I call a New Reality of Money… where obscene money-printing and inflation have twisted the normal rules of money.
+We’re living in what I call a New Order of Money… where obscene money-printing and inflation have twisted the normal rules of money.

-And in this New Reality, you need to rethink your ideas about investing and saving for retirement.
+And in this New Order, you need to rethink your ideas about investing and saving for retirement.

 That means thinking outside the box.

-To prepare you for this New Reality, I’ve been closely following the investing trends of ultra-high net-worth individuals in my network.
+To prepare you for this New Order, I’ve been closely following the investing trends of ultra-high net-worth individuals in my network.